SAP/luigi/plugins/auth/public/auth-oauth2/README.md

 }
 ```

-For more simple scenarios such as Luigi setup without a framework, you can use any copy plugin to copy the `callback.html` file.
-An example is given below using [copyfiles](https://www.npmjs.com/package/copyfiles):
+In case of a basic Luigi setup without a framework, you can use any copy plugin to copy the `callback.html` file and then modify the `package.json` script to copy the file when building.
+One package that could be helpful is [copyfiles](https://www.npmjs.com/package/copyfiles).
+Following is an example:

 ```javascript
 "buildConfig": "webpack --entry ./src/luigi-config/luigi-config.es6.js --output-path ./public/assets --output-filename luigi-config.js --mode production",